 We offer opportunities to members to serve as Lay Ministers within our worship service.
 There are opportunities to serve as acolytes, chalice bearers and lay readers.

 The Acolyte Guild are youth and adult volunteers who assist in worship by carrying the processional cross or crucifix; by lighting, carrying and extinguishing candles; by helping with the representation of the bread, wine and gifts of the people; and by assisting the clergy in the preparation of the altar for communion.
 Learn more.

 Chalice Bearers are lay persons licensed by the bishop, after a period of study and training, who administer the chalice at the Holy Communion.
 Generally, the cathedral has four chalice bearers at each principal Sunday service, with additional chalice bearers at special services.

 Readers are lay persons who read the first and second lessons at the liturgy.
 At the 8 a.m.
 Sunday service, this person also reads the Psalm and the Prayers of the People and also acts as acolyte and chalice bearer.
 Readers are specially trained in congregational reading in a large space, and are assigned on a rotating basis.

-For more information about any of the above minstries, contact Canon Manoj Zacharia.
+For more information about any of the above ministries, contact a member of the clergy.